-Finally, if two matrices are geometrically equivalent and share the same basis, they are scaling-equivalent:
+Finally, if two matrices are geometrically equivalent and have the same row labels, they are scaling-equivalent:

 Proposition 2.20.
-Let A, A' be $X \times Y$ \mathbb{P} -matrices for disjoint sets X, Y, such that A is geometrically equivalent to A'.
+Let A, A' be geometrically equivalent $X \times Y$ \mathbb{P} -matrices, where X, Y are disjoint sets.
 Then A is scaling-equivalent to A'.